Generic selectors

 If you are a member of FC Barcelona, you are eligible to claim a 50% discount on the ticket prices, but this is only limited to 3000 tickets per match.
 Furthermore, a member can only pick up two tickets under the promotional offer and it has to be purchased on the official site.

-The category A+ and A++, which includes the El Clasico and Champions League knockout matches, tend to be the most expensive.
-Depending on the stand, you can expect to spend anywhere from €58 – €199.
-The category B matches are significantly less expensive and they are priced from €20 – €90.
+The category A+ and A++ matches, which include the El Clasico and Champions League knockout matches, tend to be the most expensive.
+Depending on the stand, you can expect to spend anywhere from €58 €199.
+The category B matches are significantly less expensive, priced from €20 €90.

 The experience of visiting the Camp Nou can be remarkable for visiting supporters.
 The sheer scale of the ground can be intimidating for first-time visitors.
 However, there are different possibilities to become infused with the atmosphere.
 The visiting supporters put in the upper section of the South stand.
 The height of this seating section can be quite intimidating at first.
 The allocation for away supporters is also not very huge considering the size of the stadium itself.